jmcnally17/algorithmic-complexity/README.md

 - [`fibonacci(n)`](https://github.com/jmcnally17/algorithmic-complexity/blob/main/custom-algorithms/fibonacci/fibonacci.js)
   - returns an array containing the first n-terms in the fibonacci sequence
 - [`subSequenceSum(array, target)`](https://github.com/jmcnally17/algorithmic-complexity/blob/main/custom-algorithms/sub-sequence-sum/subSequenceSum.js)
-  - returns true if a sub-sequence in the array passed in sums up to the target
+  - returns true if there exists a sub-sequence in the array passed in that sums up to the target

 _Note: Due to a couple of slight differences in the input required for each custom function, `fibonacci()` has its own function to save its data and `sort()` has its own function to create a single data point_